herrera-ignacio/frontend-basics/README.md

 # frontend-guide
-HTML and CSS, sintaxis overview, demos and exercises, all done for educational purpose.
+HTML, CSS, JS sintaxis overview, demos and exercises, insight into CSS/JS frameworks and multiple tools for web developers in general, all done for educational purpose.

 ### MY META:
 I am doing this public repository, following my will to help anyone who desires to become a self-taught web devoleper,